kylebarron/landsat-mosaic-latest/README.md

 This file type allows for new cloud-native processing models.
 For example, you can serve a basemap of Landsat 8 imagery using serverless AWS Lambda functions.
-This is a huge advance in technology because it allows for serving satellite imagery **without needing to pregenerate and store** any data.
+This is a huge advance in technology because it allows for **serving satellite imagery without needing to pregenerate and store any imagery**.
 This enables huge cost savings, especially for hobby projects, where just storing hundreds of GB or TB of data would be cost-prohibitive.

 There exists an AWS Simple Notification Service (SNS) [Topic](https://registry.opendata.aws/landsat-8/) that creates notifications